 “I believe that, in the produce industry, we are not just competing against each other, but against the CPG snacking industry as we try and get people to eat right.”

-Rich Dachman, CEO, Brighter Bites
+Rich Dachman, Chief Executive Officer, Brighter Bites

 You might ask, how does the CEO of Brighter Bites have so much knowledge to bestow around this issue?
 As the former Vice President of Produce for Sysco, one of the industry’s leading foodservice distributors, Rich truly cut his teeth on navigating supplier relationships.
 Nearly 30 years were served with this operator alone.
 Over time, he built a wealth of experience that has allowed him to transition and invest himself so deeply in Brighter Bites’ philanthropic mission.